pingcap/docs/dashboard/dashboard-ops-deploy.md

 ## Deployment with multiple PD instances

-When multiple PD instances are deployed in the cluster, only one of these instances provides the TiDB Dashboard service.
+When multiple PD instances are deployed in the cluster, only one of these instances serves the TiDB Dashboard.

-PD instances, when running for the first time, automatically negotiate with each other and choose one instance to provide the TiDB Dashboard service.
-After the negotiation is completed, the TiDB Dashboard service will always run on the chosen instance no matter it is restarted or scaled out, unless this instance is manually scaled in.
+When PD instances are running for the first time, they automatically negotiate with each other to choose one instance to serve the TiDB Dashboard.
 TiDB Dashboard will not run on other PD instances.
-This negotiation process can be completed automatically without user intervention.
+The TiDB Dashboard service will be always run on the chosen PD instance no matter PD instances are restarted or new PD instances are joined.
+However there will be a re-negotiation when the PD instance that serves TiDB Dashboard is removed from the cluster (scaled-in).
+The negotiation process does not need user intervention.

-When you access a PD instance that does not provide the TiDB Dashboard service, the browser receives a redirection instruction and automatically guides you to re-access the PD instance that provides the TiDB Dashboard service, so that you can use the service normally.
-This process is shown in the image below.
+When you access a PD instance that does not serve TiDB Dashboard, the browser will be redirected automatically to guide you to access the PD instance that serves the TiDB Dashboard, so that you can access the service normally.
+This process is illustrated in the image below.

 ![Process Schematic](/media/dashboard/dashboard-ops-multiple-pd.png)

 > **Note:**
 >
-> The PD instance that provides the TiDB Dashboard service might not be consistent with the PD leader.
+> The PD instance that serves TiDB Dashboard might not be a PD leader.

-### Check the PD instance that actually provides the TiDB Dashboard service
+### Check the PD instance that actually serves TiDB Dashboard

-If a started cluster is deployed using TiUP, you can use the `tiup cluster display` command to check which PD node provides the TiDB Dashboard service.
+For a running cluster deployed using TiUP, you can use the `tiup cluster display` command to see which PD instance serves TiDB Dashboard.
 Replace `CLUSTER_NAME` with the cluster name.

 {{< copyable "shell-regular" >}}